Roshan-R/termv-rs/README.md

 # termv-rs
-Termv-rs is a WIP rewrite of termv in rust.
+Termv-rs is a complete rewrite of [termv](https://github.com/Roshan-R/termv) in rust.

 Along with the speed improvements, Termv-rs now works in windows too provided that fzf is installed.